STAUCHS/ProcessingTask6-CreatingMethods/README.md

 ### Level 3
 Level 2 specifications +:
-* another method with parameters to draw a composite object at various locations locations specified by the method parameters.
+* another method with parameters to draw a composite object at various locations specified by the method parameters.
 * include additional parameters to modify the object(s) drawn in this method. i.e colour, size, etc.

 ### Level 4
 Level 3 specifications +:
-* demonstration of method with parameters and a return value.  i.e methods such that given dimensions of an object, returns the x value  or y value for the object to be drawn in the middle of the screen.
+* demonstration of method with parameters and a return value.  (i.e methods such that given dimensions of an object, returns the x value  or y value for the object to be drawn in the middle of the screen.)

 ## Submission
 1. Commit and push your code to this repository